betaglot/plantabeta/docs/guide/Who/PlanterSupervisor.md

 # Planter Supervisor

-> A person who manages a crew of planters
+> A person who manages a crew of Planters

 Also known as: